Fast and Intuitive. Money Saving Control

 The screen on the right shows that the count To function has been selected and the software responds by enabling the numeric keypad so that a time can be entered.

-Once entered, this can then either be loaded 'Load' into the unit's memory and is displayed in the left hand 'Set' column (shown red) ready for starting, or saved 'Save' as 1 of 20 presets (per timer) that can then be later recalled and started from the keypad or by an external GPI trigger.
+Once entered, this can then either be loaded 'Load' into the unit's memory and is displayed in the left hand 'Set' column (shown red) ready to begin.
+Or saved 'Save' as 1 of 20 pre-sets (per timer) that can then be later recalled and started from the keypad or by an external GPI trigger.
 The final step is to select 'Start/Stop' as required.
-The right hand column then shows the active timer count (in green).
+The righthand column then shows the active timer count (in green).
 The same steps may be repeated for each of the four timers.

 For the addition or subtraction of time for an existing or running count, the required timer selected, followed by '+' or '-', followed by entering the required time with the keypad.
 The operation is then actioned by selecting 'Start/Stop'.
 As an alternative to entering a specific time, '+' and '-' can be used to increase/decrease the time in seconds.